MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 # Judge the Level of Storage Quality

-Do not blindly believe reliability estimates from storage vendors.
+Do not blindly believe reliability estimates from vendors.

-### Don't Believe Manufacturers or Cloud Vendors
+### Doubt Statistics of Manufacturers and Cloud Vendors

 #### Don't Believe Tricky Statistics